 The City Council may apply an additional voluntary contribution, including capital receipts or revenue contributions, to reduce its debt liability.
 In instances where the Council incurs borrowing in order to lend funds to a third party will treat any advance as "Serviced debt" and therefore no MRP will be set-aside providing there is an agreed repayment date.
-Annually the Council will undertake a financial assessment of the third parties ability to repay the debt and where any adverse changes are perceived to be Changes in accounting policies are only made when required by proper occurring then a provision will be created to cover any future potential financial losses.
+Annually the Council will undertake a financial assessment of the third parties ability to repay the debt and where any adverse changes are perceived to be Changes in accounting policies are only made when required by proper occurring then a provision will be created to cover any future potential accounting practices or the change provides more reliable or relevant financial losses.